 The leak puts the PS5 price at $100 more than the PS4 Pro launch cost of $399 (£349, AU$559), but Amazon currently lists the Pro for around $320, £300 and AU$484 in the US, UK, and Australia, respectively.

 That said, you can still do better than that.
-Thanks to recent Black Friday PS4 deals, the Pro plunged to as low as £299 with the recently-released Death Stranding.
+The PS4 Pro plunged to just £299 in the Black Friday PS4 sales when bundled with Death Stranding.
 Either way, the PS4 Pro is highly likely to be the cheaper option, and its price will tumble even more once its big brother releases later this year.

 - Best PS4 Pro deals: snag the premium box for cheap